aregtech/areg-sdk/docs/DEVELOP.md

         {
             // Up from this part the client
             //  - can send requests
-            //  - can subscribe on data or event.
+            //  - can subscribe to data, broadcasts and responses.

             // call request
             requestHelloWorld( getRoleName() );